irisnet/irishub/docs/light-client/README.md

 8. Query app version

-    1. `GET /version`: Version of irislcd
+    1. `GET /version`: Version of IRISLCD
     2. `GET /node_version`: Version of the connected node

-## Extra parameters for post apis
+## Special parameters

+These apis are picked out from above section.
+And they can be used to build and broadcast transactions:
 1. `POST /bank/accounts/{address}/transfers`: Send tokens (build -> sign -> send)
 2. `POST /stake/delegators/{delegatorAddr}/delegate`: Submit delegation transaction
 3. `POST /stake/delegators/{delegatorAddr}/redelegate`: Submit redelegation transaction